arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 sudo poweroff
 ```

-The following command is specifically designed for situations where you want to stop Linux completely before removing power, making it the correct choice for the UNO Q's architecture.
+The following command is specifically designed for cases where you want to stop Linux completely before removing power, making it the correct choice for the UNO Q's architecture:

 ```bash
 sudo halt